10 Best Paint Trays

 The two most common tray materials are plastic and metal.
 Plastic trays are lightweight, inexpensive, and easy to replace.
 Many DIYers prefer them for one-off jobs or for use with disposable liners.
 However, thin plastic can flex under a heavy roller and may crack if stepped on or dropped from a ladder.

 Metal trays, often made from galvanized steel or aluminum, offer far greater rigidity.
 They resist warping and can survive years of use on job sites.
-The tradeoff is weight and current Amazon listing detail.
+The tradeoff is weight and price.
 If you paint frequently or handle large projects, investing in a sturdy metal tray—or a set that includes one—usually pays off over time.

 Liners vs. Reusable Trays